The Studio: Voice & Piano

-I enjoy teaching singing because I believe the impulse to make music is universal.
-Singing, the use of one’s own voice as an expressive instrument, is the most fundamental form of music-making.
-Each voice is as personal and unique as our lived experiences and bodies.
+I enjoy teaching singing because the impulse to make music is universal.
+The use of one’s own voice as an expressive instrument is the most fundamental form of music-making.
+Each voice is as distinct as our lived experiences and bodies.
 The elements that make us who we are combine with breath and attention to produce a sound that is uniquely ours.

-The act of singing is distinct from playing instruments in the sense that the instrument is not fixed but dynamically formed in the very moment of sound production.
-The conditions of breath, posture, and resonance must align to “tune” the instrument/body, making singing a continual act of creation as well as expression.
+In contrast to the production of instrumental music, singing involves an instrument that is not fixed but dynamically formed in the moment of sound production.
+The conditions of breath, posture, and resonance must align through focused engagement to “tune” the instrument-body, making singing a continual act of creation as well as expression.

-Learning to sing is essentially learning to breathe, to understand the dynamic between breath and body.
-Because the body itself is the instrument, singing requires a conversation between intellect and felt sensation, a state of clear intention and receptivity.
+Learning to sing is essentially about developing an understanding of the dynamic relationship between breath and the body’s natural resonance systems.
+Because the body itself is the instrument, singing requires a conversation between intellect and felt sensation—a state of clear intention and receptivity.
 The process is self-confrontational by nature, one that requires a great deal of self-awareness, self-acceptance, curiosity, and patience.

 “The work of singing is never complete; it is a path that continually unfolds.”